It’s no secret, I LOOOOOVE me some Walter Mitty.

 I love the image as the camera pans back so we can see little Walter Mitty start behind this huge pack of people, slowly overtake them and step out ahead to reach his target–the bike.

-It reminds me so much of being an entrepreneur.
+It reminds me so much of being a sacred rebel.
 Or of starting any endeavor “behind the pack.”

-If I could give you an image of what it felt like to start my writing career at 30 and open a company at 34 and then restart it again when I finally figured out my for realsy-reals target market at almost 36, it would be this one from Walter Mitty.
+If I could give you an image of what it felt like to start my writing career at 30 and open a company at 34 and then restart it again when I finally figured out my for realsy-reals target market at almost 36, and then one more time at 38 when my soul and Higher Power both said, “Actually, Deb, it’s THIS…”

 And I don’t think I’m alone.

-I believe that anytime we begin a new-for-us journey that’s how we feel… at the back of the pack with the impossible task of not just catching up but pulling out ahead.
+I believe that anytime we move into our next level of creation that’s how we feel… at the back of the pack with the impossible task of not just catching up but pulling out ahead.

 Some of us feel that and don’t even try.